Improve Major Depressive Disorder with Psilocybin and Mindfulness Meditation

 By John M. de Castro, Ph.D.

-It is easy to see why people find these experiences so pleasant and eye opening.
+Psychedelic substances have been used almost since the beginning of recorded history to alter consciousness and produce spiritually meaningful experiences.
+People find these experiences very pleasant and eye opening.
 They often report that the experiences changed them forever.
 Even though the effects of psychedelic substances have been experienced and reported on for centuries, only very recently have these effects come under rigorous scientific scrutiny.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Heuschkel, K., & Kuypers, K. (2020).
 Depression, Mindfulness, and Psilocybin: Possible Complementary Effects of Mindfulness Meditation and Psilocybin in the Treatment of Depression.
 A Review.
 Frontiers in psychiatry, 11, 224. https://doi.org/10.3389/fpsyt.2020.00224